-They were favored by fishermen, retrieving fish that had fallen off of the fishing line.
-They were described as being intelligent hard workers.
+They were favored by fishermen, retrieving fish that had fallen off the fishing line.
+They were described as being intelligent, hard workers.

-Eventually, this breed was brought over to Labrador, Canada, thriving as a retriever, show dog and companion.
-The popularity increased until they were used in the United States, earning the name “Lab”, being chosen for their loyalty, prey drive, and diligent nature.
+Eventually, this breed was brought to Labrador, Canada, thriving as a retriever, show dog, and companion.
+The popularity increased until they were used in the United States, earning the name “Lab” and being chosen for their loyalty, prey drive, and dynamic nature.

 Looking at the evolution of the St. John’s Water Dogs into the present Labrador Retriever, it is easy to see that the temperament of this breed has been carried throughout history.

 How Does the History of the Breed Affect Present Temperament?